reach2arunprakash/Data-Structures/README.md

 In the priority-queue implementation we show here, insertion runs in `O(N)` time, while deletion takes `O(1)` time.

+ Data Structures: Queues & Stacks
+        Design and implement a stack.
+Implement the different methods: push, pop, retrieve the minimum element in constant time.
+        Design a queue using stacks as the underlying data structure (solution).
+Implement a stack using queues as the underlying data structure.

 ### Linked List

 Arrays had certain disadvantages as data storage structures.
 In an unordered array, searching is slow, whereas in an ordered array, insertion is slow.
 In both kinds of arrays, deletion is slow.
 Also, the size of an array can’t be changed after it’s created.